stuart-knock/docs/UserGuide/UserGuide-UI_Project.rst

 Image Archive
 .............

-Enables you to manage all the images that can be saved within TVB.
+|TVB| provides you with the possibility of saving images snapshots.

-In this page you can:
+From this page you can manage all the images stored within the current working `Project`, as well as:

   - edit figure title,
   - create categories to group your images,
   - search through your figure collection,